jeremyvlegros/jeremyvlegros/_posts/2023-06-16-status-this-resumes-my-relationship-with-css.md

 ---
-title                : "status : this resumes my relationship with CSS" date_of_creation     : "#date 2023-06-16 00:01 1686873660000000000 GMT"
+title                : "Status : this resumes my relationship with CSS" date_of_creation     : "#date 2023-06-16 00:01 1686873660000000000 GMT"
 date_of_modification : "#date 2023-11-15 12:20 1700036405502184887 GMT"
 permalink            : /post/1686873660000000000